 Photo Credit to Bobby Bishop

-Our mission is to use Ultimate as a tool to promote strong character development in youth.
+Our mission is to use Ultimate as a tool to promote strong Biblical character development in youth and young adults.

 We believe Ultimate has many intrinsic values that can be applied not only in the game, but in life, relationships, and our jobs.
-We have developed a leadership curriculum aptly called "THE DISC."
+We also believe that the Bible has some of the greatest examples of leadership the world has ever known.
+For those reasons we have developed a leadership curriculum aptly called "THE DISC."
 Each letter in the pneumonic stands for a different leadership value that can be found in Ultimate.
-Each of these values also make up what we believe to be a great leader.
+In addition each of these values can be found throughout many different examples of Biblical leadership.
+Each of these values make up what we believe to be a great leader, but most importantly, a strong follower of Christ.

 Check out the Teaching Document here!